 For help on train travel in Xinjiang, see Traveling by Train from Urumqi Station

-Xinjiang Budget Travel Tip #3: Team Up
+Travel Tip #3: Team Up with Other Travelers

 One of the easiest and most fun ways to save money while traveling in Xinjiang – and pretty much any part of China – is to find a group of people who are interested to do/see the same things you are and then go together.

 Take, for instance, a trip along the Karakoram highway.
-The best mode of transportation is – in my opinion – a rented taxi which costs about 400-500 RMB regardless the number of passengers.
+The best mode of transportation is – in my opinion – a rented taxi which costs about 500-800 RMB regardless the number of passengers.

 Perhaps your group doesn’t need to be THIS big!

-Xinjiang Budget Travel Tip #4: Local Flavor
+Travel Tip #4: Local Flavor

 It seems like a no-brainer to remind people that “When in Rome, do as the Romans do”, but you’d be surprised at how many people don’t do this.

 I find that the #1 reason people don’t eat locally is that they don’t know what to order.
 I completely understand.
 That’s why I’ve compiled a list of great Xinjiang foods – try every one on the list.

 The reason I say this is because most people interpret “local” to be “street food”, and while I do love food bought from a street vendor, I also know that 75% of the time I will walk away…actually, race away…to the nearest bathroom 5 minutes later.

 Get some kebabs and bread from a street vendor, but get a reasonably-priced meal in a restaurant.

-Xinjiang Budget Travel Tip #5: Atypical Accommodations
+Travel Tip #5: Atypical Accommodation

-That’s perfect.
 The best thing you can do while traveling in Xinjiang is to take advantage of cheaper lodging that some might consider “roughing it”.
 What am I talking about?

 - Tent Camping: You can purchase camping equipment in Urumqi or you can just bring your own.
 Either way you’re in for a treat when you hike away from everything else and enjoy the natural beauty that Xinjiang has to offer.